Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

   <img src="./images/kitten-5.jpeg" width="275" height="183">
 </frmwrk-slides>
 ```

+Usign a web component no extra markup is needed, and all of the styles are encapsulated.

 - See the code examples for todays lesson for an example of this web component carousel